frsbarbier/fizz-buzz/README.md

 This endpoint returns the most used fizzbuzz request, with query parameters and the number of hits, like {"hit": 5, "int1": 1, "int2": 2, "limit": 100, "str1": "fizz", "str2": "buzz"}

 A middleware is triggered for fizzbuzz request to increase the number of hits, and save paramaters in the redis server, in order to get stats.
-The operationnal code is defined in the [file](https://github.com/frsbarbier/fizz-buzz/blob/5b283fd3681e1c2e11e99adde3d04dd085580a6d/src/Middlewares/FizzBuzz.php#L18-L28)
+The operationnal code is defined in the [src/Middlewares/FizzBuzz.php](https://github.com/frsbarbier/fizz-buzz/blob/5b283fd3681e1c2e11e99adde3d04dd085580a6d/src/Middlewares/FizzBuzz.php#L18-L28) file

 In order to retrieve the top request, ZREVRANGE redis function is used, to get the greater hit and the request parameters.
-The operationnal code is defined in the [file](https://github.com/frsbarbier/fizz-buzz/blob/5b283fd3681e1c2e11e99adde3d04dd085580a6d/src/Models/Stat.php#L144-L160), in the getTopRequest method
+The operationnal code is defined in the [src/Models/Stat.php](https://github.com/frsbarbier/fizz-buzz/blob/5b283fd3681e1c2e11e99adde3d04dd085580a6d/src/Models/Stat.php#L144-L160) file, in the getTopRequest method

 There are different ways to test application :
 - use [curl](https://curl.se) in CLI,